RBWR-Development/books/2_Emergency_and_RHR.md

 LPCI (Low Pressure Coolant Injection) is a part of the RHR system (see later) which provides large amounts of feedwater when needed although under certain condition: reactor pressure must be below 3000 kPa and Safety Bus must be powered either from the Main Bus or by EDG (Emergency Diesel Generator).
 Enabling LPCI will scram the reactor.

 RHR (Residual Heat Removal) consists of two pumps (Shutdwon Cooling Pumps) and is used to cool down the reactor during shutdown scenarios.
 During the cooling phase both pumps should be used, while at shutdown only one should be sufficient although this might depend on the amount of resudial heat (residual heat is strongest shortly after shutdown and weakens over time).

+*In Unit #2 both systems work the same way but are located on the Supervisor Desk (Emergency systems on the left, RHR on the right)*